Chiflow.com

 Hsing-I Chi Kung developed early on and was called Nei Kung, or inner exercise.
 The exercises are done slow and methodically, but often focus on one point or area, and through slow, unforced repetition train the specific point to become resilient and release and gather energy from that point.

 Hsing-I Chi Kung often combines the exercises combined with physical attributes to vibrate sounds internally and externally to further release and circulate energy.
-These attributes and sounds were first exposed to the public, through the Emperor Huangdi's conversations on the existence of humanity and interactions with the Earth and Universe around them with his mentors Qi Bo and Lei Kung.
+These attributes and sounds were first exposed to the public, through the Emperor Huangdi's conversations on the existence of humanity and interactions with the Earth and Universe around them with his teacher/student Uncle Chi, and by some accounts his mentors Qi Bo and Lei Kung.
 These Taoist ministers enlightened the young Emperor with the Five Constellations and how these groups of stars, later known as the Five Phases or Five Elements, may be a way of explaining cyclical and destructive cycles in the earth's existence and how these patterns may affect human's lives.
 The conversations are well documented in the classic book, available in English, The Yellow Emperor's Classic of Medicine or Neijing Suwen.

 Select sounds or vibrations beginning in the nose for metal, the ear for water, the eyes for wood, the tongue for fire, and the lips for earth spread outward and encourage a more specific, subtle circulation of chi.
-These more specific sounds are not the Chinese words for these elements, but are instead specific sounds based on notes of ancient instruments and are further aspirated in the first and third tones in Chinese, that correspond to hollow or solid organs respectively.
+These "healing" sounds (or, sounds that encourage the flow of chi) are not the Chinese words for these elements, but are instead unique sounds based on notes of ancient instruments and are further aspirated in the first and third tones in Chinese, that correspond to hollow or solid organs respectively.

 An in-depth study of Hsing-I Chi Kung hopefully leads the practitioner out of looking at only one way of interpreting the phases to a broader base of interpretation and application.
-For example, one mistake has been to associate splitting with metal, instead of recognizing all the attributes associated with the constellation of Metal as observed in the western night sky, the observations of the limitless possibilities as outlined in classic texts, and the limitless possibilities observed by the practitioner them self.
+For example, one mistake has been to associate splitting with metal, and only with the chopping action of the axe from the standing position, instead of recognizing all the attributes associated with the constellation of Metal as observed in the western night sky, the observations of the limitless possibilities as outlined in classic texts, and the limitless possibilities observed by the practitioner them self.
+One such classic text is Jiang Rong Qiao's "The Mother Fists," which presents the concept of splitting with more universal application, as well as the liangong aspect of Xingyi's Chi Kung.

 3. Pa Kua Chi Kung

 Pa-Kua Chi Kung combines both aspects of polar and cyclical applications.
 The polar and cyclical aspects may have been developed from the mutual and destructive cycles of the Five Phases respectively.
 One method of Pa-Kua Chi Kung is to perform the tea cup exercise which involves rotating the arm cyclically, while moving the arm up and down, left and right, and to four diagonal corners.
-Another basic method is to walk the circle (or octagon) using the Tang Nei Bu, or Mud Sliding Step for a total of 64 steps before going back the other way for a total of 8 sets, or at least 512 steps with the arms outstretched; palms facing upward to the sky.
+Another basic method is to walk the circle (or octagon) using the Tang Nei Bu, or Mud Sliding Step for a total of 64 steps before going back the other way to perform 64 steps in the other direction, symmetrically.
+A walking meditation that entails 128 steps a set for a total of 8 sets, for a grand total of 1024 steps with the arms remaining outstretched; palms facing upward to the sky.

 4. Tai Chi - Chi Kung

-Other advanced practices in Wu Style such as the Lan Cai Hua (Wu's S-Curve form) and Wu's Hsing-I Form (similar to Pao Ch'uan), are martial but no less Chi Kung methods meant to carry forth T'ai Chi power with specific, efficient methods of attack and defense.
+Other advanced practices in Wu Style such as the Lan Cai Hua (Wu's S-Curve form) and Wu's Hsing-I Form (similar to Hebei Hsing I's Pao Ch'uan), are martial, but no less are Chi Kung methods meant to carry forth T'ai Chi power with specific, efficient methods of internal power and efficient, minimal methods of attack and defense.

-5. Lian Gong Later developments such as Dr. Zhuang Yuan Ming's Liangong in 18 forms (1974) and Zhao Jing Xiang's Soaring Crane (1960) have been viewed as breakthroughs in modern Chi Kung.
-These methods have taken the practice of ancient Chi Kung and exercises to a specific level designed to attack more modern forms of stress using the elaborate ancient methods combined with rigorous, modern scientific testing.
-6. Lian Gong (con't) Liangong is a complete set of therapeutic exercises for preventing and healing pains in the neck, shoulders, back, waist, legs, and other ailments; especially arthritis and more severe acute pain.
+The result is a complete set of therapeutic exercises for preventing and healing pains in the neck, shoulders, back, waist, legs, and other ailments; especially arthritis and more severe acute pain.
 It has been developed and gradually perfected on the basis of 1) Ancient Chinese Sports Therapy such as: Dao Yin (Breathing Exercises), Wuqinxi (Five Animal Game), Baduanjin (Eight Section Exercises), and Yinjinjing (Changing Muscles); 2) Findings of the causes and pathology of the previously mentioned pains; and 3) The curative methods of massage.
 Three series were developed by Dr. Zhuang.
 The first focuses on stress, strains, and sprains in the neck, shoulders, back, waist, and legs.
-The second focuses on joints and internal organs, while the third focuses on the development and enhancement of chi.
+The second focuses on joints and internal organs, while the third, or Yi Chi Kung, focuses on the development and enhancement of chi.
+The third series is a superior improvement and compilation of the first two series, yet emphasizes a specific method of breathing, which induces a meditative, yet internal strengthening response.

 7. Soaring Crane